-“If the audiences of those celebrities start to speak up and reach out to brands, calling attention to their lack of inclusion, that would be awesome,” Baker told SNEWS.
+“If the audiences of those celebrities start to speak up and reach out to brands, calling attention to their lack of inclusion, that would be awesome,” Baker told OBJ.
 “My hope is that the celebrities getting involved are genuine, though, not just being paid to say they care.”

 Baker also said The North Face would do well to invite outside diversity experts into the selection process for the campaign’s leaders.